 - Amplitude: It is the maximum displacement of the wave from the equilibrium position.
 RMS value is the commonly used value for amplitude.

 - Period: The time between two crests or troughs in a waveform is the period.
 It is measured in seconds or other suitable units of time.
 The period is the inverse of frequency.

 In vibration analysis, the amplitude is measured and recorded in terms of three physical parameters.
 They are:

-Acceleration: Represents the rate of change of velocity.
+- Acceleration: Represents the rate of change in velocity.
 It is the highest when the movement of the component reverses in direction.
 It is measured in millimeters per second squared (mm/s2) or micrometers per second squared (μm/s2).